tanayverma/Communication-Lab/Lab 2.md

 ![](https://cloud.githubusercontent.com/assets/2521843/22419295/b74bad38-e6d4-11e6-851e-7a423c6d8fe1.png)

-###Explain mathematical theory behind this demodulation. - Why low pass and why - DC.
-Why do we need to scale the message
+###Explain mathematical theory behind this demodulation.
+Why low pass and why - DC?
+Why do we need to scale the message?

 The message signal is m(t).
 The carrier signal is cos(wct).
 The AM signal is the message x carrier =  m(t)cos(wct).